 You may need to scroll down a little especially if you got lots of sites installed on your server.
-In this case I easily found just below the public_html icon (you can also open through the www icon) since my file name starts at letter a (acaidemo).
+In this case, I easily found just below the public_html icon (you can also open through the www icon) since my file name starts at the letter a (acaidemo).

 You may also simply double click the folder beside the acaidemo link on the right panel and you will get the same result as shown below.

 5Find the wp-config.php file.
 You may need to scroll down.

 6Highlight the wp-config.php file and then click the View icon just above the control panel.
 A new window will open showing you lots of codes.
 Don’t worry you only need to get three important details here.

 7Finally, you can now view and copy your own database name, database username, and your password.